fishjam-cloud/membrane_rtc_engine/ex_webrtc/internal_docs/ex_webrtc_endpoint.md

 #### VariantTracker

-A browser can pause sending some encoding when e.g. it doesn't have enough bandwidth.
+A browser can pause sending some variant when e.g. it doesn't have enough bandwidth.
 This fact is not communicated to the server.
 `VariantTracker` is responsible for tracking variant activity i.e. whether it is still active.